dmbarbour/wikilon/docs/AwelonLang.md

 This extended environment should be *ephemeral*.
 That is, variable data is lost when we logically or physically reset the system.
 This is convenient for performance insofar as it allows variables to contain lazy or parallel computations that would be difficult to serialize.
 It also simplifies administrative control, providing a convenient recovery from bad states that that weren't caught by transactions.
 However, some parts of the environment - dictionary, filesystem, etc. - may be backed by durable storage.
 For those cases, our environment should support explicit sync requests.

 The `forall v` constraint means bot definitions must not contain or directly observe variables.
 This enables us to easily test bots by evaluating them in a simulated environment, or confine a distrusted behavior to a restricted environment.
-For contexts like stowage, memoization, and distributed computing, I propose to serialize our opaque variable references using words like `[ref-1123-debugname-hmac]`.
-The ephemeral [HMAC](https://en.wikipedia.org/wiki/HMAC) suffix (unique per reset) can ensure cryptographic security guarantees even in context of reflection and code distribution.
-We can easily reserve `ref-*` words for this purpose, warning if they're discovered in the Awelon dictionary.
+For contexts like stowage, memoization, and distributed computing, I propose to serialize our opaque variable references using words like `[ref-debugname1123-hmac]`.
+The ephemeral [HMAC](https://en.wikipedia.org/wiki/HMAC) suffix (unique per reset) can provide cryptographic security guarantees even in context of reflection and code distribution.
+We can warn developers about the ephemeral nature of references if they accidentally use a `ref-*` word in the dictionary.

 *Aside:* For large scale Awelon systems, it's feasible to distribute variables and bots across several physical machines.
 We could migrate variables to carry data between machines.
 For open systems, however, it's wiser to just use the network interface, communicating via binary data instead of dictionary words.